Sometimes we need the kindness of strangers.

 let bleeding girls lie examines the unexpected intimacy between Grace, Juice, and Lou, three strangers donating plasma at a Melbourne city blood bank during the Manchester Arena attack.
 Live carnage unfolds on the news, forcing private lives into public space as the women seek strength in each other.

-Directed by Olivia Satchell
+Directed by Liv Satchell

 Dramaturgy by Emma Valente

-Production design by James Lew
+Production Design by James Lew

-Lighting design by Jason Crick
+Lighting Design by John Collopy with Jason Crick

-Produced by Lauren Bennett
+Produced by Julian Dibley-Hall

 Image by Jack Dixon-Gunn

 Visual rating 50%: Events are partly subtitled or include dialogue, background music and/or sounds, so d/Deaf and hard of hearing audiences can have some engagement with the event.